SAFEHR-data/PIXL/pixl_core/README.md

 `"XNAT_OVERWRITE"`:

 - if `"none"`, will error if the session already exists.
+Upon error, data will be sent to the prearchive, even if `XNAT_DESTINATION` is `/archive`
 - if `"append"`, will append the data to an existing session or create a new one if it doesn't exist.
         If there is a conflict with existing series, an error will be raised.
 - if `"delete"`, will append the data to an existing session or create a new one if it doesn't exist.